 - Review of Travel Insurance for Canadian Seniors and Snowbirds

 - Can Canadian Seniors Get Travel Insurance on Credit Cards?

 - Blog Posts Specifically for Seniors

 Migrating to Canada or just coming for an extended visit?
 Don’t worry, we’ve still got you covered!
 Check out the posts below about visitors to Canada travel insurance to get you started.

 Do you have a pre-existing condition?
 If so, you’ve probably discovered that it’s harder to get coverage.
 Luckily for you, we’ve scoured the net to find you information on travel insurance options for Canadians with pre-existing conditions.
 It wasn’t easy to find, but we’ve dug up information on policies that can help and no, there’s no TD travel insurance on these lists either.

 - Pre-existing Condition Travel Insurance Review and Comparison for Canadians

 - Is My Pre-Existing Condition Covered Under My Travel Insurance?

 The easiest way to compare Canadian travel insurance rates with other companies is to use a comparison website.

-Comparison websites, like Kanetix.ca, let you compare quotes for travel insurance from several different companies at once.
-Type in a few details about your trip, and compare policy coverage and prices to help narrow down your choice.
+Comparison websites, like Kanetix.ca, let you compare travel insurance from several different companies at once.
+Type in a few details about your trip, and compare policy coverage and prices to help narrow down your choice on the Kanetix website.
 Check out our review of Kanetix.ca.